elypia/imagecaster/README.md

       target: "src/static/projects/panda$1.psd"
 ```
 > First we define a pattern which matches all of our input images.
-> For each image we add the EXIF tag, `Artist`, and export 6 versions of each image to
+> For each image we add the Exif tag, `Artist`, and export 6 versions of each image to
 > accomodate original, blue, and violet colors, in 512px, and 128px sizes.
 > Doing `imagecaster build` will do all of this for you.
-> You may wish to use `imagecaster test` first to perform all checks, in this case
+> You may wish to use `imagecaster check` first to perform all checks, in this case
 > only one check is defined which states if a mask exists, then an image must also exist
 > with the respective name.